 Once you start school, you should connect with your financial aid or college employment offices.
 They’ll probably have job banks or postings for you to look through.
-Typical work study jobs range from working in the school’s library, to assisting professors with research or projects, to working in the dining hall.
+Typical work-study jobs range from working in the school’s library, to assisting professors with research or projects, to working in the dining hall.
 You may also find some off-campus opportunities through partnerships hosted by the schools.

-How much does work study pay?
+How much does work-study pay?

-In 2019, 14% of students took advantage of work study, earning an average of $1,800.
+According to How America Pays for College, in the 2021-22 academic year, 20% of students took advantage of work study, earning an average of $1,531.

-How do I get paid?
+How do I get paid for work-study?

-Work study paychecks are distributed at least monthly, but sometimes more frequently, depending on the school’s process.
+Work-study paychecks are distributed at least monthly, but sometimes more frequently, depending on the school’s process.

-What do work study funds cover?
+What do work-study funds cover?